01Start With Your Goals and Risk Tolerance

 07Know the Appropriate Benchmark for Your Mutual Funds

 Each fund has a different approach and goal.
 That’s why it’s important to know what you should compare it against to know if your portfolio manager is doing a good job.
 For example, if you own a balanced fund that keeps 50 percent of its assets in stocks and 50 percent in bonds, you should be thrilled with a return of 10 percent even if the broader market did 14 percent.
-Why?
 Adjusted for the risk you took with your capital, returns were stellar!

 Some popular benchmarks include the Dow Jones Industrial Average, the S&P 500, the Russell 2000, the Nasdaq Composite, and the S&P 400 Midcap.
-It's easy these days to search online to see what benchmarks funds are tied to.
+It's easy to search online to see what benchmarks funds are tied to.
 You can then research reports on various funds and find out how they evaluate them, view historical data, and even get their analyst’s thoughts on the quality and talent of the portfolio management team.

 08Work Toward Ample Diversification of Assets